-Ordi nances P age
+Ordinances Page

 1 Constitution of Boards of Studies 1

 2 Meetings of Boards of Studies 3

 3 The Graduate Students' Association 4

 4 The Students' Union 5

 5 Membership of the Senate 6

 6 University examiners and examinations 6

 7 Deprivation or Revocation of Academic Qualifications 8

 8 Exemption from part of a programme of study of the University 10

 9 Admission of visiting students 10

 10 This Ordinance has been repealed by the University Council - please see University Statute 24.

 11 This Ordinance has been repealed by the University Council - please see University Statute 24.

 12 Members of the University 11

 13 This Ordinance has been repealed by the University Council - please see University Statute 24.

 14 This Ordinance has been repealed by the University Council - please see University Statute 24.

 Regu lations

-1 Higher doctorates 12
+1 Higher doctorates 13

-2 Research degree awards 13
+2 Research degree awards 14

-3 Awards relating to taught programmes of study 33
+3 Awards relating to taught programmes of study 35

-5 Assessment 35
+4 Regulation 4 has been deleted

-6 General academic regulations and procedures for students on taught programmes 45
+5 Assessment 36

-7 University discipline 55
+6 General academic regulations and procedures for students on taught programmes 46

-8 Enrolment, accommodation and payment of fees 58
+7 Student discipline 57

-9 Election of members to the Senate 60
+8 Enrolment, accommodation and payment of fees 63

-10 Freedom of speech within the University 65
+9 Election of members to the Senate 66

-11 Use of computing facilities 70
+10 Freedom of speech within the University 71

-12 Intellectual property 73
+11 Use of computing facilities 75

-13 Miscellaneous regulations 91
+12 Intellectual property 79

-APPF NDIX 1: Awards of the University 92
+13 Miscellaneous regulations 96

-Ordinances of the University
+APPENDIX 1: Awards of the University